tmitz/queue/README.md

 To publish messages for consumers, call the `#publish` method on `SongkickQueue`, passing in the name of the queue to publish to and the message to send.

-The queue name must match one declared in a consumer by calling `consume_from_queue`.
+The queue name must match one declared by `consume_from_queue` in a consumer.

 The message can be any primitive Ruby object that can be serialized into JSON.
-Messages are serialized whilst enqueued and deserialized for being passed to the `#process` method in your consumer.
+Messages are serialized whilst enqueued and deserialized before being passed to the `#process` method in your consumer.

 ```ruby